emdashcodes/prompt-link/README.md

 - Visual Studio Code version 1.85.0 or higher
 - (Optional) RooCode extension for direct context insertion
 - (Optional) Cursor extension for direct chat integration
+- (Optional) GitHub Copilot extension for direct chat integration

 ## Installation

-1. Install the extension from the VS Code marketplace
+1. Install the extension from the VS Code marketplace or GitHub
 2. Configure the path to your MCP server (see Configuration section)
-3. (Optional) Install RooCode and/or Cursor
+3. (Optional) Install RooCode, Cursor, or GitHub Copilot

 ## Configuration

-This extension connects to one or more MCP servers defined in your VS Code settings using the `mcpPrompts.servers` property.
+This extension connects to one or more MCP servers defined in your VS Code settings using the `promptLink.servers` property.
 This property is an array, where each object in the array defines a connection to a single MCP server.

 Each server configuration object requires: